The First Shifting Grains

 "Lady Chiyo, may I ask how our brother is?"
 Temari bowed again to the elder.

-"Your brother is still gone.
+"Your brother is still the same.
 Were you expecting something different?"
 Chiyo's words were harsh but not deliberately cruel.

 The sibling said nothing in response.

-The siblings didn't respond and continued to adorn grim expressions that aged their youthful faces.
+The siblings didn't respond.
 Chiyo had to admit that they were taking it well.
 Well, the young blonde one was.
 Her brother on the other hand looked worse than the jinchuuriki.

 What of Shukaku?
 They wanted to ask.

 Another shinobi stepped out from the room, he was tall and rather average looking.
 His only outstanding features were his sharp eyes.
-They were almost hawk-like.
+Hawk-like and razor sharp.
 Temari thought he looked familiar but couldn't seem to recall how.

 "The rest have been recorded Lady Chiyo."
 He handed Lady Chiyo a diagnostic scroll.